andyatkinson/my-retail/README.md

 # My Retail

-## Install
+## Installation instructions

-Tested on OS X.
-Native dependencies:
-readline
+Notes: Tested on OS X with Ruby, managed by rbenv.
+Homebrew installed native dependencies, e.g. readline, postgres (tested with 9.5.4)

 `brew install readline`

-Install Postgres.

 Install ruby.
 Tested with 2.4.1. rbenv used to manage Ruby versions.
 Install bundler gem, which will manage all other gems installed.

 `bundle`

+Once the application gems are installed, running `rake` will run the build, and should be an additional verification point that everything is set up.

 #### Create databases

-A number of ways to do this, one way is from a `psql` prompt, run:
+There are a number of ways to do this, one way is from a `psql` prompt, run:

 ```sql
 create database my_retail_dev;
 create database my_retail_test;
 ```

+To create the database schema:

 `rake db:migrate`

-Load data
+To load data into the database using the Rails seeds functionality:

 `rake db:seed`

 Confirm data is loaded (example, may change):